The idea of buying cryptocurrency can be daunting. After all, it's not like going to a bank and opening a checking account.

 In order to get verified, you will usually have to send in a copy of your driver's license or passport.
 Other information may be required, but that is generally the minimum.

-To withdraw money, you will probably have to give up a social security number.
+To withdraw money, you'll probably have to give up a social security number.

-If you have a credit card that give you miles or points, this can be a great way to do some travel hacking.
+If you have a debit card that gives you miles or rewards, this can be a great way to do some travel hacking.

-Step 4 – Buy Bitcoin
+Step 4: Buy Bitcoin

 You are now ready to buy some Bitcoin.